Characteristics of a Palm Tree

 So Then - Are Palm Trees Really Trees?

-So we see, palms may look like ordinary trees, but they are actually very different.
-Because of the characteristics palms have as monocots, it means they grow more like grass than like any oak or pine tree.
+So we see, palms may look like ordinary trees, or bushes, but they are actually very different.
+In plant biology, palms aren’t true woody trees in the way many people mean it.
+Because they grow more like grass than like any ash or birch tree.

 Palm Trees Are Monocots